Sim0nW0lf/Docker-Atelier/Nextcloud/_Installation/readme.md

 # [Nextcloud](https://github.com/nextcloud/docker)

-You only have to configure [docker-compose.yml](https://github.com/Sim0nW0lf/Docker-Atelier/blob/7cdbfbeec14a4bca7738bd81aca236412a9e7493/Nextcloud/docker-compose.yml) and execute [setup.sh](https://github.com/Sim0nW0lf/Docker-Atelier/blob/7cdbfbeec14a4bca7738bd81aca236412a9e7493/Nextcloud/_Installation/setup.sh)
+You only have to execute [setup.sh](https://github.com/Sim0nW0lf/Docker-Atelier/blob/7cdbfbeec14a4bca7738bd81aca236412a9e7493/Nextcloud/_Installation/setup.sh)

-This script will not only install Nextcloud, selected apps and collabora ready to be used.
+This script will not only configure your installation, install Nextcloud, selected apps and collabora ready to be used.
 It also schedules cronjobs to your root user to keep Nextcloud updated.
 If you want less/other Nextcloud apps to be installed just edit setup.sh accordingly.